Quotes Icon

 2. You don't have to remember passwords for accounts that support passkeys.
 Instead, you use a local PIN or the same biometric authentication method you use to unlock you device (like fingerprint or face).

-Passkeys validate you based on you proving that you own the authorized device rather than you knowing the correct password.
+Passkeys validate you when you prove that you own the authorized device, rather than when you know the correct password.
 The PIN or biometric authentication is your private key - it's not shared to a server.

 In summary: passkeys are faster and safer.
 The internet is moving toward passkeys, but it will be years before they're universally supported.